-- Scene auto selector (3)

-- The camera automatically selects the optimum scene mode when you frame an image, making it even easier to take images using settings that suit the scene.

-- Z Scene mode (4)

-Camera settings are optimized according to the scene that you select.
+- 🚨 Easy auto mode (☎3) - The camera automatically selects the optimum scene mode when you frame an image, making it even easier to take images using settings that suit the scene. - Z Scene mode (4) Camera settings are optimized according to the scene that you select. - Smart portrait (> 8) When the camera detects a smiling face, you can take an image automatically without pressing the shutter-release button (smile timer).
+You can also use the skin softening option to smooth the skin tones of human faces. - ■ Auto mode (10) Used for general shooting.
+Settings can be adjusted to suit the shooting conditions and the type of shot you want to - Press the (shooting mode) button in the shooting screen.

-- S0 Special effects (♣7)

-Effects can be applied to images during shooting.

-- ☑ Smart portrait (♣8)

-When the camera detects a smiling face, you can take an image automatically without pressing the shutter-release button (smile timer).

-You can also use the skin softening option to smooth the skin tones of human faces.

-- ■ Auto mode (��10) - Used for general shooting.

-Settings can be adjusted to suit the shooting conditions and the type of shot you want to capture.

-1 Press the (shooting mode) button in the shooting screen.